rjframe/json-rpc/README.md

 Documentation is currently in the docs/ folder; I'll host properly it once the project is ready.

+## Non-conforming details

+* All IDs must be integral; JSON-RPC allows NULL and string IDs as well.
+* (temporary) IDs are required in requests; Notifications are not yet supported.

 ## Testing

 The [tested](http://code.dlang.org/packages/tested) library is an optional